ericstand/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-As required by Data Science Toolkit class project.
+As required by Data Science Toolkit course project.